batrak/india.nightlights-overall--1/README.md

 ```

 ![india histo](https://user-images.githubusercontent.com/31407895/30099611-db695e82-9303-11e7-93c8-776280785b00.png)
 We also see the radiance distribution as k-density distribution curve.
 The histogram and the curve both follow the same shape.
+VIIRS data is already an average monthly composite term.
+Thus, the k-denisty plots this reported average radiance of each pixel.

 ```{r}
 #To get the k-density plot to see the distribution curve.